UCR strives to be an employer of choice, providing flexibility in line with today’s workforce needs

 On March 13, 2020, we received notice that we were to limit all campus activities to personnel supporting essential activities and all other personnel were required to work remotely.
 In a short period of time, we learned that many jobs could be performed effectively in a remote setting.

 For some, the flexibility of working from home afforded opportunities for better work-life balance while performing their jobs, and for others there were challenges to overcome.
-Our faculty, staff and students have been incredibly productive over the past 14 months.

 Moving Forward with Flexibility:

 As we expand on-campus operations, we intend to do so through a model of shared responsibility.
 We must be inclusive, thoughtful and strategic in considering how to best move forward.
 It is also important to consider that what has worked while the majority of campus and instruction was remote, may not work when we return to more normal campus density and in-person instruction.

 The campus is committed to remote delivery for spring and summer quarters, and we now estimate approximately 85% in-person instruction for fall 2021.
 It is important to evaluate what staffing is needed on campus in order to serve the students, faculty and staff for a repopulation of the campus.
 Units that must have staff on campus for the fall quarter, as determined by unit leadership, will need to assure some gradual transition back to campus for their staff, well in advance of the fall quarter start date.

 Systemwide Human Resources has recognized the need to provide written guidance for locations to make the best decisions they can regarding flexible work, and has prepared “Guidance Regarding Flexible Work for Staff.”

 - Memo Cheryl A. Lloyd, Interim Vice President, Systemwide Human Resources